-As of March 28, 2020, we were in compliance with all applicable financial covenant requirements and the first lien secured leverage ratio testing requirement for our First Lien Credit Agreement.
+As of June 27, 2020, we were in compliance with all applicable financial covenant requirements for our First Lien Credit Agreement.

 Liquidity Requirements

 Our primary working capital requirements are for the purchase of inventory, payroll, rent, issuance of IO notes, other store facilities costs, distribution costs and general and administrative costs.
 Our working capital requirements fluctuate during the year, driven primarily by the timing of inventory fluctuations, new store openings and capital spending.